-Histogenics Corporation (the "Company") is a Delaware corporation and has its principal operations in Waltham, Massachusetts.
+Histogenics Corporation (the "Company") was incorporated under the laws of the Commonwealth of Massachusetts on June 28, 2000 and has its principal operations in Waltham, Massachusetts.
+In 2006, the Company's board of directors approved a corporate reorganization pursuant to which the Company incorporated as a Delaware corporation.
 The Company is a regenerative medicine company engaged in developing and commercializing products in the musculoskeletal segment of the marketplace.
-The Company is developing technology and products to treat cartilage damage, including NeoCart for the repair of cartilage lesions.
+The Company combines cell therapy and tissue engineering technologies to develop products for tissue repair and regeneration focusing on patients suffering from cartilage-derived pain and immobility.
+The Company is developing technology and products to reverse or prevent cartilage damage, including NeoCart for the repair of cartilage lesions.
 NeoCart is currently in a Phase 3 clinical trial in the United States under a special protocol assessment with the U.S. Food and Drug Administration ("FDA") for the treatment of knee cartilage damage.